(This guide is constantly updated. Please check back frequently.)

 This preparation guide specifies Graduate School requirements pertaining to style,

 organization, and formatting for electronic theses and dissertations.
-Academic departments
+Students should

-Students are strongly encouraged to use publications within their discipline, e.g.,
+Students are encouraged to use publications within their discipline, e.g., refereed

-refereed journals, for help with formatting author reference citations, setting up
+journals, for help with formatting author reference citations, setting up bibliographic

-bibliographic form and content, tables and figures, the use of numbers and mathematical
+form and content, tables and figures, the use of numbers and mathematical equations,

 Requirements set forth in this guide take precedence over certain requirements in